New York Divorce Attorney Services Focused on Protecting Your Retirement Benefits

-Who we help wITH OUR QDRO ATTORNEY SERVICES:
+Who we help wITH OUR QDRO and Divorce ATTORNEY SERVICES:

-Ex-spouses that need a QDRO (or similar order) after their divorce is final;
+Ex-spouses that need a QDRO (or similar order) after their divorce is final (available nationwide);

 Family law attorneys handling a divorce who need to understand and negotiate retirement benefits, and ultimately need a QDRO or other order;